 There was so many activities and souvenirs in the mysteries in time box.
 You can see how exciting, fun and creative they are!

-Chloe finds traditional education methods a task due to her PDA and finding activities that she will participate in can sometimes be difficult, if they look fun, inviting and less demanding she will have a go, if it appears to 'school like' then she will shy away.
-I think the personal touches made it for her, making her feel rather special and it was so well illustrated and had just enough information that the age bracket prefers.
+I must admit I find traditional education methods a task due to my PDA and finding activities that I will participate in can sometimes be difficult, if they look fun, inviting and less demanding I will have a go, if it appears to 'school like' then I will shy away.
+I think the personal touches made it for me, making me feel rather special and it was so well illustrated and had just enough information my the age bracket prefers.

 Book mark this post via Pinterest: